DieKatzchen/XDM-Torrents/README.md

 # XDM-Torrents
-A repository of torrent indexer plugins for XDM
+A repository of torrent indexers for XDM.
+Cribbed heavily from both the French Touch repository and FlexGet's plugins.
+Extreme Alpha, do not use.